-What is Buckwheat?
+So, What is Buckwheat?

-It’s packed with fiber
+It’s packed with fiber and prebiotics

-- Fiber promotes digestive health, and helps stabilize blood sugar levels.
+- Fiber promotes digestive health and helps stabilize blood sugar levels.
 Its high content of soluble fiber makes buckwheat a cholesterol-lowering food, just like oatmeal.
 Wondering how much fiber your kid needs?
 Find out here.

 It provides protein